gryphbecrazeh/japanese-study/README.md

 -   FIXED -- Service provider returns blank page at first, auth()->user() returns null, meaning it can't progress
 -   FIXED -- Word count doesn't update on increasing words, but word does re-appear, word selection is based on learned words, and I forgot to every reserialize and restrict word selection to the game word dictionary, need to address that
 -   FIXED -- It is creating a LOT of levels, I can only assume my shit code has got me again
+-   Level progression issue, probably problem persisting throughout the entirety of the game object, learned words and should know doesn't work for this
+    Why?
+Because if it pulls an already learned word for the new level dictionary, it will still be active, need to figure out solution either filter off learned words, or set up levels to have their own learned word metrics, maybe have a should know column for each of the words in the level, though that may require adding more columns for how many words are in the level cap
+    Point System?
+    Maybe assign learned words to has many on levels, and have the user object grab all the words from all the games and all the levels on each game to determine statistics?
+-   Possibly Fixed -- Level progression, game object doesn't appear to be updating when I increase the level and load the new game, though that may be fixed now, since it started giving me new words, but creating a new game every time